FreeJoy-Team/FreeJoyWiki/eng/Encoders-connection.md

 * Logical button 2 - physical 2 (type Encoder_B) (Encoder channel B).
 * Logical button 3 - physical 3 (Button_Normal) (Encoder button).

 Next, you need to check the operation of the encoder on the same tab of the configurator.
 When the encoder rotates in one direction, button 1 is pressed, when encoder rotates in other direction button 2 is pressed.
 Pressing on the encoder will trigger button 3.
-If necessary, adjust the [Encoder press time] (Advanced-settings.md).
+If necessary, adjust the [Encoder press time](Advanced-settings.md).
 Recommended values are less than 50 ms. The default is 10 ms.

-Further the encoders can be used as standalone buttons, or as a source for [converting button presses into axis movements] (Buttons-encoders-to-axis-function.md).
+Further the encoders can be used as standalone buttons, or as a source for [converting button presses into axis movements](Buttons-encoders-to-axis-function.md).